anasfanani/Magisk-Tailscaled/README.md

 Enter your password when prompted, for example, `123`.

+2. Run ssh daemon with command `sshd`
-2. Get your IP with the command `tailscale ip` or check your IP in the [Tailscale Admin Dashboard](https://login.tailscale.com/admin/machines).
+3. Get your IP with the command `tailscale ip` or check your IP in the [Tailscale Admin Dashboard](https://login.tailscale.com/admin/machines).

 ### On your Windows PC: